Mossaka/mossaka.com/content/about.md

 - WebAssembly
 - Rust

-I'm a maintainer of Containerd's [Runwasi](https://github.com/containerd/runwasi/) project, a lower-level OCI runtime for running WebAssembly workloads, DeisLabs' [Containerd Wasm Shims](https://github.com/deislabs/containerd-wasm-shims), and [SpiderLightning](https://github.com/deislabs/spiderlightning).
+I'm a maintainer of Containerd's [Runwasi](https://github.com/containerd/runwasi/) project, a lower-level OCI runtime for running WebAssembly workloads, [SpinKube](https://www.spinkube.dev/), and [SpiderLightning](https://github.com/deislabs/spiderlightning).
 I am also a Recognized Contributor in the [Bytecode Alliance](https://bytecodealliance.org/).

-Outside of work, I've probably best known for running online [meetups](https://github.com/splvm) that focus on distributed systems, database, OSes and merging cloud native technologies.
+Outside of work, I've probably best known for running online [meetups](https://github.com/splvm) that focus on distributed systems, database, OSes and emerging cloud native technologies.

 Below are a few activities that you may find interesting: